avid00/AWS-to-Visualisation-ETL-Pipeline/README.md

-Absolutely — here’s a **complete, industry-standard README** for your *Cloud-Based Stroke Risk ETL Pipeline* project.

-It’s written in a professional yet human tone, with sections that mirror how companies (and strong portfolios) present their internal data projects.
-You can paste this directly into your GitHub repo’s `README.md` — I’ve left placeholders where you and Daniel can add screenshots or tweak project links later.

----

 # Cloud-Based Stroke Risk ETL & Analytics Pipeline

 A cloud-native end-to-end data engineering project designed to collect, transform, store, and analyze healthcare data related to **stroke risk factors** using AWS and Python.